Biden heads to Saudi Arabia amid tension on oil, Khashoggi killing

 Biden said on Thursday his position on Khashoggi's murder was "absolutely" clear.
 Biden made his "pariah" comment less than two years ago after the journalist's killing and while campaigning for president.

-Biden said that he would raise human rights in Saudi Arabia, but he did not say specifically if he would broach the Khashoggi killing with its leaders.
+Biden said that he would raise human rights in Saudi Arabia, but he did not say specifically if he would broach the Khashoggi murder with its leaders.

+Saudi ambassador to the United States Reema bint Bandar Al Saud, writing in U.S. magazine Politico, reiterated the kingdom's "abhorrence" of the killing, describing it as a gruesome atrocity, and said it cannot define U.S.-Saudi ties.

+She said the relationship should also not be seen in the "outdated and reductionist" oil-for-security paradigm.

 "The Saudis definitely are intending to boost capacity and with oil prices so high they have the wherewithal to do that, particularly as they see production constraints elsewhere in a market that is still growing," said Daniel Yergin, S&P Global vice chairman and an expert in world energy markets.